BelT26/RedundancyCalculator/README.md

 ## Bugs
-The majority of problems I encountered where with the view_pending function within hr.py Although the google sheets API was updating correctly and moving the application from the pending worksheet to the rejected or approved worksheet the terminal kept redisplaying the same application.
+The majority of problems I encountered where with the view_pending function within hr.py.
+Although the google sheets API was updating correctly and moving the application from the pending worksheet to the rejected or approved worksheet, the terminal kept redisplaying the same application.
 I eventually worked out that I needed to reset the pending and num_pending variables immediately after calling the authorise or reject_appl functions

 The use of nested while loops caused me some issues in the view approved and view rejected functions in hr.py.
 Although the if and elif conditions were breaking out of the inner loop the outer loop kept running.
-To rectify this I created a variable called 'keep_viewing' and modified its value from True to false the user input provided meant that it was necessary to breakout of the outer loop.
+To rectify this I created a variable called 'keep_viewing' and modified its value from True to false if the user input provided meant that it was necessary to break out of the outer loop.

 If I tried to revisit an applications worksheet more than once, the programme was breaking due to an index error.
 I fixed this by adding code to reset the indices to their original value in hr_main.

 If an employee had already provided their details to check their application status and then proceeded to submit an application as no application had been received, they were asked to enter their name and payroll number a second time.
-I rectified this by adding an if clause to check that the value of the global name variable was empty before asking for details in the check_if_applying function.
+I rectified this by adding an if clause to check that the value of the global name variable was an empty string before asking for details in the check_if_applying function.

 ## Testing